rainlanguage/arb-bot/README.md

 - `--repetitions`, Option to run `number` of times, if unset will run for infinte number of times
 - `--order-hash`, Option to filter the subgraph query results with a specific order hash, Will override the 'ORDER_HASH' in env variables
 - `--order-owner`, Option to filter the subgraph query results with a specific order owner address, Will override the 'ORDER_OWNER' in env variables
-- `--order-interpreter`, Option to filter the subgraph query results with a specific order's interpreter address, Will override the 'ORDER_INTERPRETER' in env variables
 - `--sleep`, Seconds to wait between each arb round, default is 10, Will override the 'SLEPP' in env variables
 - `--max-ratio`, Option to maximize maxIORatio, Will override the 'MAX_RATIO' in env variables
 - `--timeout`, Optional seconds to wait for the transaction to mine before disregarding it, Will override the 'TIMEOUT' in env variables